 Visit the Songzanlin Monastery

 The Songzanlin Monastery is over 300 years old and is home to nearly 800 Tibetan monks.
-Located in the Yunnan province in the town of Zhongdian - known to many as Shangri-la - the monastery is extremely close to the border of Tibet.
+Located in the Yunnan province in the town of Shangri-La — the monastery is extremely close to the border of Tibet.
 This proximity makes a visit to this monastery a fantastic way to experience authentic Tibetan culture without crossing the border.

-While much of Zhongdian’s Old Town was destroyed in a severe fire at the start of 2014, the parts that remain intact are well worth a visit.
+While much of Shangri-La Old Town was destroyed in a severe fire at the start of 2014, the parts that remain intact are well worth a visit.

 A giant golden prayer wheel stands high on a hill in the town at 80 feet tall, and visitors can hear local prayers from the area throughout the day.
 Many Buddhists will climb the hill to spin the wheel and send out their prayers, and travelers can also partake in the process.